 Whether crossing state borders or going on a holiday out of town, you are generally recommended to always be carrying your immigration documents with you in order to avoid problems with local, state, and federal authorities.

-If you are 18 or older, yes, you do have to carry your official registration documents with you.
+If you are 18 or older, technically yes, you do have to carry some form of your official registration documents with you.

 Section 264(e) of the Immigration and Nationality Act (I.N.A.) requires all residents to have “at all times” official evidence of LPR status: